 The first company to handle marine insurance policies was Lloyd’s of London in the early 1700’s.
 The company had a list of customers and ships, along with their estimated value, and underwrote policies for its clients.
 Surprisingly, Lloyd’s of London marine insurance is still available in modern day London.

 Of course, there could be no history of car insurance without the development of the car.
 While there were many steam-powered vehicles and other types of cars being produced, it wasn’t until 1893 that the first gasoline-powered car was built in the US by Charles and Frank Duryea.
-There had always been a type of car insurance for these vehicles, based on the marine insurance, to protect the owner from loss.
-Then in 1898 that the first car insurance policy covering liability was issued to a man named Truman J. Martin.
+This led to the first official sale of an gas powered automobile in the US in 1896.
+There had long been a particular type of car insurance for these vehicles, based on the marine insurance, to protect owners from loss.
+Then in Dayton, Ohio in 1897, the first auto insurance policy for liability was issued to a man named Truman J. Martin.

 In 1927, Massachusetts passed the first law making it mandatory to have liability car insurance.
-Decades later, liability car insurance (or some form thereof) is required in each of the 50 United States.
-The car insurance covers a vehicle no matter what State the vehicle is operating in.
+Decades later, liability car insurance (or some form thereof) is required in all 50 states of the United States.
+This car insurance covers a vehicle no matter what state the vehicle is operating in.
 That is, if you buy Illinois car insurance and then get in an accident while vacationing in Nebraska, you will still be covered.
-However, most states have variances of laws, and you should research state-specific laws and company-specific policies to determine your actual coverage.
+However, most states have variances of laws.
+You should research state-specific laws and company-specific policies to determine your actual coverage.

 In the mid-1990’s the Internet exploded, with new businesses, services and industries being developed in the virtual world..
 Many businesses sprouted up that offered car insurance online.
 Additionally, many brick-and-mortar insurance companies began offering car insurance quotes online.

 Today, consumers had a variety of choices to buy car insurance online.
+Auto insurance companies offer a wide breadth of coverages while keeping insurance premiums at the best level possible for the marketplace.
+An automobile insurance policy in the 21st century has come a long way from the early days of auto insurance coverage.
 This is quality coverage offered at an affordable price.
 Car insurance online is yet another piece of the history of car insurance, and one that has given the consumer a distinct advantage.